 - Batten down the hatches.
 Secure your doors, windows and awnings against the elements.
 Plywood coverings for your windows can offer much-needed protection in extreme weather.

 - Stay indoors.
 Stay well out of harm’s way, and listen for the latest weather announcements and updates.
 When you do venture outside again, stay away from fallen power lines.

 Floods are common weather-related natural disasters that can become dangerous fast.
-Protect your home with flood insurance to stay afloat with coverage for floor, wall, cabinet and other damage not covered by your homeowners insurance.
+Protect your home with flood insurance to stay afloat with coverage for floors, walls, cabinets and other damages not covered by your homeowners insurance.

-Get started by comparing insurance providers for an agent or insurer that offers this important protection.
+Get started by comparing insurance companies to find an agent or insurer that offers this important protection.